Crusty multigrain rolls - just what we needed to finish off the soup!

 - 1 cup warm So Delicious unsweetened coconut milk

-- 2 TBSP grape seed or olive oil
+- 2 tablespoon grape seed or olive oil

-- 2 TBSP pure maple syrup or honey
+- 2 tablespoon pure maple syrup or honey

-- 1 TBSP certified gluten free rolled oats
+- 1 tablespoon certified gluten free rolled oats

 - Prepare muffin tin by spraying with non-stick cooking spray.
 In medium bowl, whisk together warm water, warm coconut milk, yeast and sugar.
 Allow to sit for 5 minutes to proof and become foamy.
 While yeast is activating, sift together flour blend, oat flour, cornmeal and salt in large bowl of standing mixer.